With Memorial Day quickly approaching, it reminds me summer will be here soon. While I welcome warmer weather, I dread getting beach ready.

 If I don’t sleep well, I tend to snack during the day to stay awake.
 And that snacking is relying heavily on sugar products … a big NO when trying to shed weight.

-Distractions during the night wakes me up, resulting in poor sleep quality.
+Distractions during the night wake me up, resulting in poor sleep quality.
 To minimize distractions, my pet’s bed is now relocated out of my bedroom into another room.
-Honestly, I haven’t missed waking up in the middle of the night because my pet is adjusting his bedding.

 ABOUT THE AUTHOR: